Trina

-Katrina Laverne Kearse (née Taylor; born December 3, 1974), is an American rapper who rose to prominence in the late 1990s for her collaborations with Trick Daddy on the singles "Nann Nigga", "Shut Up", and "Take It to da House".
-In 2000, she released her debut album Da Baddest Bitch.
-Afterwards, she made an appearance on the remix of "One Minute Man" by Missy Elliott and Ludacris.
-In 2002, she released the Kanye West-produced single "B R Right" featuring Ludacris, from her sophomore album Diamond Princess (2002).
+Katrina Laverne Kearse (née Taylor; born c.
+1974 or 1975) is an American rapper.
+She gained recognition for her collaborations on fellow Florida-based rapper Trick Daddy's 1998-2001 singles "Nann Nigga", "Shut Up", and "Take It to da House".
+She signed with the Miami-based label Slip-N-Slide Records to release her debut album Da Baddest Bitch (2000), which spawned her first Billboard Hot 100 entry as a lead artist, "Pull Over".
+Her second album, Diamond Princess (2002), spawned the single "B R Right" (featuring Ludacris) and peaked at number 14 on the Billboard 200.

-Trina's third album Glamorest Life (2005), spawned the hit single "Here We Go" featuring Kelly Rowland, which was certified gold by the Recording Industry Association of America (RIAA).
-Her follow-up album Still da Baddest (2008), peaked within the top ten on the Billboard 200, and reached number one on the US R&B/Hip-Hop Albums.
-In 2010, she released her fifth album Amazin, which featured the Lady Gaga co-penned track "Let Dem Hoes Fight", as well as collaborations with Diddy, Nicki Minaj, Lil Wayne, and Rick Ross.
+Trina's third album Glamorest Life (2005), spawned the single "Here We Go" (featuring Kelly Rowland), which was certified gold by the Recording Industry Association of America (RIAA).
+Her fourth album Still da Baddest (2008), peaked within the top ten on the Billboard 200, while her fifth album, Amazin (2010), peaked within the top 15.

-She has been described by XXL as "the most consistent female rapper of all time".
-In 2014, Trina was included in Billboards list of the "31 Female Rappers Who Changed Hip-Hop".
+She was described by XXL as "the most consistent female rapper of all time".
+In 2014, Trina was included in Billboards list of the "31 Female Rappers Who Changed Hip-Hop".'

-Most recently, She was ranked #13 on Billboard's 'Top 25 Best Female Rappers of All Time.'

 Early life

-Katrina Laverne Taylor was born on December 3, 1974, in Miami and she grew up in the Liberty City area of the city.
+Katrina Laverne Taylor was born in Miami and she grew up in the Liberty City area of the city.
 Her father is Dominican, while her mother, Vernessa Taylor, was Bahamian.
 They separated when Trina was a child.
-She attended Miami Northwestern Senior High School, where she was a majorette, and where she graduated.
+She attended Miami Northwestern Senior High School, where she was a majorette, and where she graduated in 1992.
 Taylor initially educated herself towards becoming a real estate agent, before switching her career path to music.